 As you soon as you say “2020” people immediately start shaking their heads and sighing.
 2020 means stress, uncertainty and a bumpy road ahead.

 We started the Watchful podcast in February, so we’ve been talking with agency owners throughout the pandemic.
 We’ve heard the questions and the difficulties.
 But we’ve also heard answers and solutions.
 Agency owners are surviving and sometimes even thriving.

-Here are 10 tips we’ve learned from Watchful agency owners this year, about how to keep sane in crazy times.
+Here are 10 tips we’ve learned from Watchful agency owners this year, about how to maintain work-life balance in crazy times.

 #1.
 Have a release / update window

 In a recent episode of the Watchful podcast, we spoke with Jennifer and Teresa from the Red Sage agency.
 They manage a network of over 200 client sites.
 Many of these sites are for hospitals and other organizations who can’t afford site downtime.

 Red Sage avoids downtime for these important sites by having very clear release processes and windows.
 For them, it’s much more important to update successfully than quickly.

 We have release windows here at Watchful too.
 You will never see an update to our apps or plugins on Friday, or the weekend.
 If something goes wrong, we don’t want to inconvenience our users or staff during their time off.
 We’re also building features such as the Auto-update scheduler to make this easier for everyone.

 Why not create a window for all your updates and site launches?
 Perhaps Monday through Thursday, 8AM through 3PM?